battlecode/battlecode21/backend/README.md

 The backend should now be running on `localhost:8000`.
 You can open [http://localhost:8000/docs](http://localhost:8000/docs) in your browser to verify that it works.

+You can also test with uWSGI (which is what is used in production) by running `uwsgi --ini uwsgi-dev.ini`.

 ### Testing

 `coverage run --source='.' manage.py test`